ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The Client CCSM API as an external BPI API is implementation-specific and will not be discussed further.

 #### **[R30]**
-CCSMs used in the implementation of a BPI MUST support bilateral and multi-lateral digital representations of legal contracts.
+CCSMs used in the implementation of a BPI MUST support bilateral and multi-lateral digital representations of contracts as defined in [Section 2.4.1](#241-contract).

 #### **[D8]**
 A CCSM or BPI Abstraction Layer used in a BPI SHOULD support more than one CCSM instance.